semrush/intergalactic/website/docs2/components/select/select.md

 In long lists (for example, in the list of countries), the values selected by the user should be pinned to the very top of the list when the user has closed/opened the select.

-@table-caption Specific cases for multiselect
+Table: Specific cases for multiselect

 | User opens select and starts selecting the items.    | User closes select.    | User has reopened select, and the items they selected are pinned at the very top of the list.
 When unchecking these items, they remain in the same place. |
 | ------------------------------------------------------- | ---------------------- | -------------------------------------- |